 You should know what habits you have that bother your partner and respect that.

 Avoid behaving like that in front of them.
 This will not only develop mutual respect but will also make your partner realize and appreciate the efforts you’re putting in.
-There is nothing more flattering than the efforts you make for your relationship to work well.
+One of the most important relationship tips is to remember that there is nothing more flattering than the efforts you make for your relationship to work well.

 Sometimes, couples dating can be unhealthy